juandcalderon16/actividad-simulacion2/README.md

 1. Run a few randomly-generated problems with just two jobs and two queues; compute the MLFQ execution trace for each.
 Make your life easier by limiting the length of each job and turning off I/Os.

 2. How would you run the scheduler to reproduce each of the examples in the chapter?

+3. How would you configure the scheduler parameters to behave just like a round-robin scheduler?

    Para configurar el simulador de MLFQ para que se comporte como un planificador Round-Robin, debemos asegurarnos de que todos los trabajos tengan el mismo nivel de prioridad, que el tiempo de quantum sea el mismo para todas las colas, y que no